Semantic learning and procedural skills

 publish_active, the daemon verifies daemon-owned support for the candidate content - for daemon-origin semantic

-fact,preference, anddecisioncandidates, that verification can use the persisted run-memory record of the source run - otherwise the daemon checks source-run debug artifacts referenced by the candidate evidence
+fact,preference, anddecisioncandidates, that verification can use the persisted run-memory record of the source run with exact containment or a conservative normalized-term match - otherwise the daemon checks source-run debug artifacts referenced by the candidate evidence

 - if verification fails, the daemon downgrades the result to